VoronDesign/VoronUsers/printer_mods/richardjm/back-plate/README.md

 ![The inside](Images/Inside.jpg)

-Ignore the missing nuts it's because the led bar interferes.
+Ignore the missing m3 screws holding the grill in place, it's because the led bar interferes.